nanvel/blog/pages/books.md

 - How to make a Living with Your Writing by Joanna Penn
 - Bautiful Fighting Girl by Sait Tamaki
 - [+] The Art of Startup Fundraising by Alejandro Cremades
+- [+] The 7 Day Startup: You Don't Learn Until You Launch by Dan Norris and Rob Walling

 ## In progress